NOAA-MDL/grib2io/README.md

 grib2io is the successor to [ncepgrib2](https://github.com/jswhit/ncepgrib2) which **_was_** a module within [pygrib](https://github.com/jswhit/pygrib).
 As of pygrib v2.1, development of ncepgrib2 was dropped in favor of continued development of the pygrib module which provides an interface to the ECMWF [ecCodes](https://github.com/ecmwf/eccodes) library.  grib2io aims to provide a fast, efficient, and easy-to-use interface to the NCEP g2c library.
 One way to accomplish this is to leverage the [NCEP GRIB2 Tables](https://www.nco.ncep.noaa.gov/pmb/docs/grib2/grib2_doc/) which are included in grib2io.
 With these [tables](./grib2io/tables) included and functions interact with them, grib2io provides a translation of GRIB2's integer coded metadata to human-readable language.

+Optionally (but recommended), grib2io supports spatial interpolation via its internal Cython extension module, `iplib`, which provides an interface to the Fortran-based [NCEPLIBS-ip](https://github.com/NOAA-EMC/NCEPLIBS-ip).
+Grid to grid and grid to station points are supported with OpenMP threading, provided that NCEPLIBS-ip was built with OpenMP support.

 > [!IMPORTANT]
-> As of version 2.4.0, grib2io-interp component package is no longer supported.
-Interpolation support is available in grib2io via Cython interface to [NCEPLIBS-ip](https://github.com/NOAA-EMC/NCEPLIBS-ip).
+> **Beginning with grib2io v2.4.0, grib2io-interp component package is no longer supported.
+Interpolation support is available in grib2io via Cython interface to [NCEPLIBS-ip](https://github.com/NOAA-EMC/NCEPLIBS-ip).**

 ## Documentation
 * [API documentation](https://noaa-mdl.github.io/grib2io/grib2io.html)